Sprint buyer's guide: Everything you need to know

 Best Family Plans

 Sprint offers an Unlimited Freedom family plan that gives you unlimited data, talk, and text for your family, along with 10GB of hotspot data per line for any tablets, laptops, and other connected devices you or your family may own.
+Right now, they're currently offering a great deal for plans with multiple lines.

-Pricing starts at $60 a month for the first line, $40 for the second, and $30 for any additional lines added.
+Pricing starts at $60 a month for the first line, $40 for the second, and for a limited time you can add up to three any additional lines at no additional cost.
+Sprint is advertising this as 4 lines for $25 a month with the 5th line free.
 Other monthly fees will be applied, including any lease agreements for new phones, and the advertised pricing includes Auto Pay discounts.

-You may find a better deal just getting an Unlimited Plan, which offers four lines at $30 a month and offers much of the same features as Sprint's advertised family plan.
-Sprint will throw in a fifth line for free until June 30, 2017 for new accounts.

-Sprint also offers prepaid plans for families which start at $100 a month for three lines and include unlimited talk and text and 3GB of high speed data.
+Sprint also offers a similar deal for prepaid family plans, which start at $100 a month for three lines and include unlimited talk and text and 3GB of high speed data.
 Prices will vary depending on how much data you require on each line.

 Best Phones